• Skip to primary navigation

 Mexican Street Corn Pasta Salad

-Everything you love about Mexican Street Corn, or "elote", in pasta salad form!
-This Mexican Street Corn Pasta Salad is loaded with flavor & makes a great side dish for a summer picnic or barbeque!
+Everything you love about Mexican street corn, or "elote", in pasta salad form!
+Pasta is tossed with charred corn, herbs and Cotija cheese in a creamy chili lime dressing.
+It's an easy recipe loaded with flavor & makes a great side dish for your next potluck or barbecue!

 Course: Side Dish